amberkakkar01/Maching-Learning-Basic-Libraries/README.md

 The two primary data structures of pandas, Series (1-dimensional) and DataFrame (2-dimensional), handle the vast majority of typical use cases in finance, statistics, social science, and many areas of engineering.

 More information can be found at : https://pandas.pydata.org/docs/

+-->OpenCV:

+OpenCV is a library of programming functions mainly aimed at real-time computer vision.
+Originally developed by Intel, it was later supported by Willow Garage then Itseez.
+The library is cross-platform and free for use under the open-source BSD license.
+Applications
+openFrameworks running the OpenCV add-on example

+OpenCV's application areas include:

+1).2D and 3D feature toolkits
+2).Egomotion estimation
+3).Facial recognition system
+4).Gesture recognition
+5).Human–computer interaction (HCI)
+6).Mobile robotics
+7).Motion understanding
+8).Object identification
+9).Segmentation and recognition
+10).Stereopsis stereo vision: depth perception from 2 cameras 11).Structure from motion (SFM)
+12).Motion tracking
+13).Augmented reality

+More information can be found at : https://docs.opencv.org/2.4/doc/tutorials/tutorials.html